Baklava cheesecake is a rich and creamy baked cheesecake with crispy phyllo layers, a spiced nut filling, and a baklava-inspired finish.

 Cheesecake

-- In a large bowl, place the cream cheese with the sugar and mix with an electric mixer for 1-2 minutes until creamy and smooth.
+- In a large mixing bowl, beat the softened cream cheese with the sugar using an electric mixer until smooth and creamy, about 1–2 minutes.
+Scrape down the sides of the bowl if needed.

 Assembly

-- Prepare an 7 - 8 inches (18-20 cm) springform pan and grease the bottom and edges with a brush and melted clarified butter (smen) or simply melted butter.
+- Prepare a 7–8 inch (18–20 cm) springform pan and brush the bottom and sides generously with melted butter.

-- Pour the cheesecake batter into the pan over the nut layer until the pan is completely filled.
+- Pour the cheesecake batter over the nut layer and smooth the top with a spatula.

-- Gently tap the pan on the work surface to release any air bubbles.
+- Gently tap the pan on the work surface to release any trapped air bubbles.

 Baking

-- Once the cheesecake is done, turn off the oven and open the oven door slightly and let the cheesecake cool for about 1 hour.
+- Turn off the oven, open the door slightly, and let the cheesecake cool inside for 1 hour to prevent cracks from sudden temperature changes.

-- When the baklava cheesecake is cold, carefully remove the cheesecake from the pan and place it on a large plate or serving dish.
+- Once fully chilled, remove the cheesecake from the pan and transfer to a serving plate.

 Notes